retrixe/writer/README.md

 # writer

-An image writer to flash images to a USB drive on Linux/macOS with a small binary and an intuitive GUI.
-Wraps dd.
+An small, intuitive app to flash ISOs and disk images to external drives e.g. USB drives.